 On.Board: built to support performance coaching

-From an organizational perspective this also provides an evidence trail giving visibility on coaching quality and frequency.
+From an organizational perspective, this also provides an evidence trail giving visibility on coaching quality and frequency.
 Senior sales leaders can identify their most committed sales leaders and those that require assistance or encouragement to engage with their teams.
-One of our customers identified that new hires reporting to the most committed managers delivered 25% more daily revenue than those led by less engaged managers.
+One of our customers found new hires reporting to the most committed managers delivered 25% more daily revenue than those led by less engaged managers.
 This visibility revealed that performance issues with expensive new hires are not always due to poor recruitment.
 Do you have sales managers who continually complain about the quality of their new hires?
 Maybe the real issue lies at their door, not that of HR!

 This approach has enabled our customers to reduce ramp-up time of their new hire sales teams by 30-35%.
-What would such a reduction mean in terms of incremental revenue and cost saving for your organization?
+What would such a reduction mean in terms of incremental revenue and cost-saving for your organization?
 Why not connect and discuss how they achieved this and see our platform in action yourself; request your free demo and consultation to reduce ramp-up for your sales teams.